 If you’re on the lookout for a well-balanced fusion of old-school and contemporary, look no further!
 The Cotswold House Hotel and Spa is located in the peace and quiet of the countryside, yet is easily accessible from the main action at Chipping Campden.
 Their Bistro On The Square is known for its tapas, and the newer Fig Restaurant is best for hearty meals.

 But whether these catch your eye or not, you will certainly find no shortage of places to stay in Chipping Campden.
 The town and the surrounding area are teeming with traditional Bed and Breakfasts, hotels, and Airbnbs.
+And if you fancy reconnecting with nature then check out these campsites!

 I do hope you make it to Chipping Campden one day.
 If you are planning a visit, please don’t hesitate to get in touch.
 I’d be more than happy to share any knowledge I have to help make your visit as enjoyable as possible.